poshboytl/emacs.d/README.md

         (el-get 'sync (reverse el-get-packages))

+6. Remove this compiled file:

+        rm el-get/emacs-rails/inflections.elc

-6. Run <key>M-x customize-group iy-config</key> to see customizable options.
+7. Run <key>M-x customize-group iy-config</key> to see customizable options.

-7.  `C-h` is mapped to delete char backward.
+8.  `C-h` is mapped to delete char backward.
 Find following line in `lisp/iy-keybindings.el` to disable it:

         (define-key key-translation-map [?\C-h] [?\C-?])

-8.  `C-r` is mapped to the default `C-x C-r` keymap, use `C-r C-r` to isearch backward, or delete following line in `lisp/iy-keybindings.el` to disable it:
+9.  `C-r` is mapped to the default `C-x C-r` keymap, use `C-r C-r` to isearch backward, or delete following line in `lisp/iy-keybindings.el` to disable it:

         (global-set-key (kbd "C-r") ctl-x-r-map)